Sam Lucas: Dramatic roles

 Meanwhile, Lucas attempted to branch out into non-minstrel material.
 In 1875, for instance, he performed alongside Emma and Anna Hyers in Out of Bondage, a musical drama about a freed slave who is made over to fit into upper-class, white society.
-He followed this by another stint in black minstrelsy, and in 1876, he was playing with Sprague's Georgia Minstrels, alongside both James A. Bland and Billy Kersands.
+He followed this by another stint in black minstrelsy and, in 1876, was playing with Sprague's Georgia Minstrels, alongside both James A. Bland and Billy Kersands.

 In 1878, Charles and Gustave Frohman needed an advertising gimmick to help rescue a poorly performing comedy troupe.
 Their answer was to stage a serious production of Uncle Tom's Cabin with a black man in the lead role.
-Lucas's reputation as an actor was well known, as was his wealth; Gustave wired Charles, "Get me an Eva and send her down with Sam Lucas.
+Lucas's reputation as an actor was well known, as was his wealth.
+Gustave wired Charles: "Get me an Eva and send her down with Sam Lucas.
 Be sure to tell Sam to bring his diamonds."